zencart/documentation/content/user/admin_pages/localization/orders_status.md

 The [Order Status](/user/localization/orders_status/) field encapsulates where the order is in your order processing workflow.

+It can be set on the [order details](/user/admin_pages/customers/orders/) page in the box that allows you to add entries to the order history.

 The Admin > Localization > Order Status  page allows you to add names of new order status entries, edit existing order status name entries, or delete an order status name entry.

 ## Add a new Order Status